 - Vacancy Information Last updated Date

-- Music, Messy Play Area, Cookery, Toddler Groups, Toys/dolls, Dressing Up, Outdoor Activities, Pets, Trike, Play House, Parks/playgrounds, Puppets, Water Play, Games / Puzzles, Visits and Outings, Garden, Walks, Help With Homework, Arts And Crafts, Healthy Living, Reading, Refreshments, Books, Bike, Car Parking, Songs, Sleeping Area, Library - Children's Library, Library Visits, Stories, Childminding Link Group
+- Music, Messy Play Area, Cookery, Toddler Groups, Toys/dolls, Dressing Up, Outdoor Activities, Pets, Trike, Parent and Toddler Group, Parks/playgrounds, Puppets, Water Play, Games / Puzzles, Play Room, Visits and Outings, Garden, Walks, Sandpit, Arts And Crafts, Healthy Living, Reading, Refreshments, Books, Bike, Car Parking, Songs, Sleeping Area, Library - Children's Library, Library Visits, Stories, Childminding Link Group

 Access to my kitchen and garden are downstairs therefore if your child requires wheelchair access please get in touch to discuss this.